Encoder Component

 • Absolute encoders, which provide the absolute position of a rotating shaft, without requiring a reference point.

-Most robots with an encoder need at least the following hardware:
+Most machines with an encoder need at least the following hardware:

 • A board component that can run a viam-server instance.
 For example, a Raspberry Pi, or another model of single-board computer with GPIO (general purpose input/output) pins.

-• Some sort of rotary robot part (like a motor, joint or dial) for which you want to measure movement.
+• Some sort of rotary machine part (like a motor, joint or dial) for which you want to measure movement.

 ModelDescription